bibikalka1/HP_Z440_Z640_Z840_BIOS_mod/README.md

 **BIOS backup with a bootable USB**

-Create a bootable DOS USB, unpack IMET9_2026.zip, turn off.
+Create a bootable DOS USB, unpack IMET9_2026.zip, turn off your Zx40.
 Open the side cover and locate what is known as the ME/AMT Flash Override jumper (sometimes referred to as the FDO - Flash Descriptor Override - jumper).
 Move the jumper from the current 2 out of 3 pins to the other 2 pins.
 Boot to DOS USB.
 In DOS type this - [cd imet9; backup 11].
-Put the jumper back as they were, reboot back to your main OS.
-You will not see the ME dump if you did not move the jumper to the unlock position.
-If the full BIOS dump fails yet pieces succeed, the DOS command to merge all pieces into the full BIOS file is "copy /b FDOO11.BIN + GBEO11.BIN + PDRO11.BIN + MEOO11.BIN + BIOS11.BIN backup_full.bin". @Pl4nky was able to dump all pieces separately, but the entire dump at once failed for some reason.
+Put the jumper back as it was before, reboot back to your main OS.
+You will not see the ME dump if you did not move the ME/AMT jumper to the unlock position.
+If the full BIOS dump fails yet pieces succeed, the DOS command to merge all pieces into the full BIOS file is "copy /b FDOO11.BIN + GBEO11.BIN + PDRO11.BIN + MEOO11.BIN + BIOS11.BIN backup_full.bin". @Pl4nky was able to dump all pieces separately, but the entire dump at once failed for some reason in the same session.

 See some discussion in here: